ekfiagbedzi/ekfiagbedzi/README.md

 * **CI/CD Pipeline**

-This page contains all the public repos of the projects I have worked on alone as well as my collaborations Please contact if you want to get in touch.
+This page contains all the public repos of the projects I have worked on alone as well as my collaborations Please contact if you want to get in touch about private repos of projects.

 * Email : ekfiagbedzi@gmail.com
 * Linkedin: Emmanuel Fiagbedzi